 ‘During the first year of the war six second-year students and four certificate (one-year) students were sent to Bede College, Durham.
 In 1915 the Principal was able to visit Durham where there were then 22 Winchester students.
 Also in 1914 24 first-year students were sent to the Exeter Diocesan Training College,4 and three members of staff… went with them… No teaching… took place in the college throughout the war.’
 5

 The College Student Register for September 1914 is headed, ‘The College being closed these men spent their First Year in the Exeter Training College and their Second Year in the York Training College.’
 There follows the list of the new students, including William.
 All of these were still Winchester Training College students and under the College’s care.
 By the start of the 1915 academic year, Exeter and Bede Colleges had closed and remaining students were transferred to York (York St. John’s College) and William would have begun his second year there under the same arrangements, still as a Winchester Student.
 The Winchester buildings during this time were used by the army.6

 Because of this disturbance of College life, the student publication, The Wintonian, ceased to be published and therefore we have no window on William’s life at Exeter.
 There was a special War Supplement published in 1916 which mainly carried details of students in military service.
 It lists William amongst the 1916 leavers7 as simply ‘Pte., 3rd Hants Battalion, Portsmouth’.
 Brief as this is, it is welcome piece of information.

-We are hampered in tracking his Army service by the dearth of documentation.
+We are hampered in tracking his Army service by the absence of his Soldier’s Records.
 It is quite usual for a soldier’s main bundle of papers to be missing: most were destroyed in the Second World War when an enemy incendiary device landed on the storage warehouse during the Blitz.
 However, ledgers and indexes existed elsewhere, which often helps reconstruction.
 His entry in a Soldiers’ Effects ledger tells us that on his death his mother, as next of kin, was due a War Gratuity payment of £5 0s.
 This amount is related to his length of service and is commensurate with an enlistment date sometime in the month following 4th December 1915.
 His Hampshire Regimental Number (21869) further narrows this to December 4th to 13th as the numbers were issued in series and soldiers with close numbers and known enlistment dates give us the approximate range of dates.

 As already stated, William enlisted in the 3rd Battalion Royal Hampshire Regiment.
 This was not a front-line unit but a Reserve Battalion.
 The men were held in England (the college record has him in Portsmouth in June 1916) where they were trained and then dispersed to strengthen depleted front-line Battalions as needed.
-It is therefore no surprise to find that William is listed as having been active in a second Battalion: 1st Battalion Dorsetshire Regiment.
-As we have no firm dates for his enrolment, transfer to his new Regiment, or entry into the theatre of war,8 it is impossible to know where he fought.
+It is therefore no surprise to find that William is listed as having been active in a second Battalion: 1st Battalion Dorsetshire Regiment (Regimental Number 22227). .

 His body lies buried at Chapele British Cemetery, Holnon, Departement de l’Aisne, Picardie, France.